q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 {:toc}

 ## Introduction
-From some weeks, i am working with OpenCV to make something fun on Computer Vision area.
-Now i want to try something new.
+From some weeks, I am working with OpenCV to make something fun on Computer Vision area.
+Now I want to try something new.
 I love to write blog along with coding.
 May be it feels like code along sessions?
-On this blog, i will try to make a simple `Break The Bricks` game using OpenCV and NumPy only.
+On this blog, I will try to make a simple `Break The Bricks` game using OpenCV and NumPy only.
 And yes, user will use only fingers instead of the keys or mouse cursor.
 I will make one cursor if required.
-I highly recommend you to view my previous works on Contour Based Drawing methods because i am using concepts from there.
+I highly recommend you to view my previous works on Contour Based Drawing methods because I am using concepts from there.
 * [Gesture Based Visually Writing System Using OpenCV and Python: An initial Approach]({{site.url}}/2020/08/01/gesture-based-visually-writing-system-using-opencv-and-python/)
 * [Gesture Based Visually Writing System: Adding Visual User Interface]({{site.url}}/2020/08/11/gesture-based-visually-writing-system-make-a-visual-user-interface/)
 * [Gesture Based Visually Writing System:- Adding Virtual Animation, Color Mode and New VUI]({{site.url}}/2020/08/14/gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui/)

-### How am i here?
+### How am I here?
-Yesterday was August 14, 2020, and the day i felt too much positivity at the same time.
-The reason of being so glad is that i wrote a blog how to write anything on canvas just by moving fingers in front of camera.
+Yesterday was August 14, 2020, and the day I felt too much positivity at the same time.
+The reason of being so glad is that I wrote a blog how to write anything on canvas just by moving fingers in front of camera.
 It was not a hard task to think on the concept level but on the implementation and coding level, it was time consuming.
-I worked hard and i got lots of views on LinkedIn, lots (at least for me) of reactions and comments.
-I was thinking that i could work more on that system and refactor the code, make it more professional and share it back after adding few features but here i am to do Contour Based Game.
+I worked hard and I got lots of views on LinkedIn, lots (at least for me) of reactions and comments.
+I was thinking that I could work more on that system and refactor the code, make it more professional and share it back after adding few features but here I am to do Contour Based Game.

 ## Credits
 * I am very grateful that wonderful people on [LinkedIn](https://linkedin.com/in/ramkrishna-acharya-91a217183/) have gave me many comments and also my connections has increased rapidly.
 * I only know very little on Game Development but when it comes to the credits, [mr. Alex](https://www.linkedin.com/in/alex-tuduran) is the one who inspired me.
-He has very wonderful way of making Game Development easier, and honestly i have never met anyone who have so simpler way of explaining the codes.
+He has very wonderful way of making Game Development easier, and honestly I have never met anyone who have so simpler way of explaining the codes.
 He once gifted me a Raspberry Pi 3b to Nepal.
 * And my friend [Indra Poudel](https://indra-poudel.github.io) has helped me to find the issues with my blog pages.

 ## Motivation
 I am doing this fun project with nothing but a passion.
-I have to rely on Agriculture totally for survival but i stayed coding while mom called me to harvest corn.
+I have to rely on Agriculture totally for survival but I stayed coding while mom called me to harvest corn.
 Nothing motivates me more than the struggle of my parents.

 ## Concepts
 I only have ideas what to do next.
 But not how to do.
-It is 8am of the August 15th morning, lets see how progress can i make.
+It is 8am of the August 15th morning, lets see how progress can I make.

-When i was learning Unity Game Development, i attended premium courses from GitHub Student account there i learned lots about Game Development.
+When I was learning Unity Game Development, I attended premium courses from GitHub Student account there I learned lots about Game Development.
 One of them is Game Concepts.

 ### Game Concepts
 * There will be a horizontal pad on bottom of the window which is the only thing interactable by user.